stormblog/sircmpwn.github.io/_posts/2017-12-16-Firefox-is-on-a-slippery-slope.md

 accepted for this.
 This is the last straw - and I took a lot of straws from you.
 Goodbye forever, Mozilla.

+**Update**

+It has been clarified that an about:config flag must be set for this addon's behavior to be visible.
+This improves the situation considerably, but I do not think it exenorates Mozilla and I stand firm behind most of my points.

 **Responses**:

 [Mozilla, Firefox, Looking Glass, and you](https://blog.jeaye.com/2017/12/16/firefox/)